FAQs

 install.packages("sf")

-HyperShell is an elegant, cross-platform, high-performance computing utility for processing shell commands over a distributed, asynchronous queue.
+HyperShell is an elegant, cross-platform, high-throughput computing utility for processing shell commands over a distributed, asynchronous queue.
 It is a highly scalable workflow automation tool for many-task scenarios.

 Several tools offer similar functionality but not all together in a single tool with the user ergonomics we provide.
 Novel design elements include but are not limited to (1) cross-platform, (2) client-server design, (3) staggered launch for large scales, (4) persistent hosting of the server, and optionally (5) a database in-the-loop for persisting task metadata and automated retries.